cakephp/docs/en/orm/table-objects.rst

 You might use this callback to restrict find operations based on a user's role, or make caching decisions based on the current load.

+In previous versions of CakePHP there was an ``afterFind`` callback, this has been replaced with the :ref:`map-reduce` features and entity constructors.

 beforeValidate
 --------------